drowe67/freedv-gui/USER_MANUAL.md

     * Improve validation of frequencies in Options dialog.
 (PR #628)
     * Fix typo resulting in TX device sample rate being used for filter initialization.
 (PR #630)
     * Fix intermittent crash resulting from object thread starting before object is fully initialized.
 (PR #630)
+2. Enhancements:
+    * Allow user to refresh status message even if it hasn't been changed.
+(PR #632)
+    * Increase priority of status message highlight.
+(PR #632)

 ## V1.9.6 December 2023